 - Click OK.

-Step 2: Set up networks for a cluster that uses Terway
+Step 2: Configure networks for a cluster that uses Terway

-- VPC: Select the VPC created in Step 1: Plan CIDR blocks.
+- VPC: Select the VPC created in Step 1: Plan the cluster network.

-- VSwitch: Select the vSwitch created in Step 1: Plan CIDR blocks.
+- VSwitch: Select the vSwitch created in Step 1: Plan the cluster network.

 - Network Plug-in: Select Terway.

-If you select Terway for Network Plug-in, you must set Terway Mode.
+If you set Network Plug-in to Terway, you must set Terway Mode.

 Select or clear Assign One ENI to Each Pod.